cospirit/flysystem-ovh/readme.md

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).